Walking with the Weather

 The nights skies here on Lundy can be breathtakingly beautiful and stargazing is a joy.
 With no light pollution and with no moon, the stars simply light up the island.

-In early November this year, the island was treated to a display of the Northern Lights.
+In early November this year, the island was treated to a show of the Northern Lights.
 Although not visible to the naked eye, the photos captured on my phone camera were amazing.
-The Northern lights appear as a result of intense solar activity, where charged particles in the solar wind collide with molecules in the Earth’s upper atmosphere.
-The experience of witnessing the Northern Lights serves as a poignant reminder of the remarkable phenomena that occur in the natural world.
+The Northern Lights are due to intense solar activity.
+Charged particles in the solar wind collide with molecules in the Earth’s upper atmosphere.
+Experiencing the Northern Lights reminds us of the remarkable phenomena in the natural world.
+It serves as a poignant reminder.

 So you can see why, although we talk about landscape on Lundy, we must include weatherscape.
 It’s the weather that often shapes the landscape.
 Here in the Bristol Channel on the edge of the Atlantic, we experience the weathers in all forms.
-The winds, the rain, the clouds and the sun create a synergy of natural forces that gives Lundy its unique character.
+The winds, the rain, the clouds, and the sun join together.
+They create a synergy of natural forces.
+This gives Lundy its unique character.
 Here the boundary between landscape and weatherscape blurs, revealing the intricate relationship between the two.

 References